- Pictures with Words

 It’s easy to point out when I started counting calories.
 Look at that drop in the middle of March.
 There was a week where I was losing about a pound per day.
 Too much too fast, I was weak and sometimes light headed.

-I am actually 194.0 lbs today (Sunday, May 18th), so that puts me at, down 56.4 lbs since Christmas 2023.
+I am actually 194.0 lbs today (Sunday, May 18th, 2026), so that puts me at 56.4 lbs less than Christmas 2023.

 My FTP has remained steady for a while???